Frontend

 🐠 Feedback Fish

 feedback.fish allows us to gather feedback using a simple widget on the dashboard.
-It's a service made by Max Stoiber, Timo Lins, Laurids Kern and me.
-This helps us receive the feedback via email or can view it in the powerful dashboard.
+It's a service made by friends (Max Stoiber, Laurids Kern) and us (Timo Lins, me).
+This helps us receive the feedback from our customers, with minimal friction.

 Backend